NOAA-GFDL/pyFMS/README.md

 ```

 ## compile.py
-In order to compile cFMS, users will need to specify the following
+To compile cFMS with the script `compile.py`, users will need to specify the following
-fields in the script `compile.py`:
+fields:

 1. Fortran and C compilers, for example, as shown below: